-Average 50+ white guy.
+Average 50+ white guy with a healthy dash of West African & Iranian.
 Husband, father, friend, community member.
 Smart enough to appreciate life, Wise enough to question it, Dumb enough to seek answers.

 01.10.22 I know it can be hard to wake up earlier.
 Especially if you are not used to getting out of bed at the same time each day.
 It’s all too easy to hit snooze and continue sleeping for another 5 minutes, or even 20!
 This leads to a late start where you’re beginning your day already behind schedule.
 Which in turn leads to stress, anxiety, and unhappiness.
 However, waking up early has many benefits that can lead towards a better life for all those who give it a chance!
 Read on below as I go into detail about how […]